 Folklore: Folk art & craft, folk medicine, foodways

-In recent years, she has been working on a research project alongside a professor at the University of West Georgia to document and study traditional handicraft and heritage tourism in Malawi.
+In past years, she worked alongside a professor at the University of West Georgia to document and study traditional handicraft and heritage tourism across Malawi in Southeast Africa.

 Emma previously worked as the Communication Specialist at Peace Corps Malawi.
 Prior to that, she served for 12 months as a Peace Corps Response Volunteer in Liberia (2017-18) and for 27 months in Malawi (2014-16).